jlobos/pyptc/README.md

 #pyptc
-The pyptc is a simple script that automates work platforms ptc, written in python by [@27sawyer] .
+The pyptc is a simple script that automates work platforms ptc, written in python by [@27sawyer].
+Currently only works in firefox =)

     > PTC supported: neobux(required page in Spanish)